-Principal among three arrested in Madhya Pradesh school’s hijab row
+Principal among three arrested in Madhya Pradesh school hijab row

 The controversy erupted late last month after a poster of the Ganga Jamuna Higher Secondary School congratulating 18 students for their performance in the board examination went viral.
 It showed girl students, irrespective of their religion, wearing headscarves.

-Hindutva groups had raised allegations of religious conversion and staged protests demanding that the school’s registration be cancelled.
+Hindutva groups had made allegations of religious conversion and staged protests demanding that the school’s registration be cancelled.
 However, the school administration has maintained that the headscarves were part of the uniform and students were not compelled to wear them, according to The Indian Express.

 Apart from school principal Afsha Sheikh, the police have also arrested mathematics teacher Anas Atahar and security guard Rustam Ali in the case.